-Recycling Traxxas Power Cell NiMH Batteries
+Recycling Your Traxxas Power Cell NiMH Battery

-Traxxas strongly encourages you to recycle Power Cell NiMH batteries when they reach the end of their useful life.
-Do not throw batteries in the trash.
+Traxxas strongly encourages you to recycle your Power Cell NiMH battery when it has reached the end of its useful life.
+Do not throw your battery in the trash.
 All Power Cell NiMH battery packs display the RBRC (Rechargeable Battery Recycling Corporation) icon, indicating they are recyclable.
 To find a recycling center near you, ask your local hobby dealer or visit www.call2recycle.org.